overturetool/overturetool.github.io/publications/PlannedPublications.md

     in Software Developments (Tomohiro Oda, Keijiro Araki, Yasuhiro Yamamoto, Kumiyo Nakakoji and Peter Gorm Larsen, submitted to Formal Approach Special Issue, IEICE Transactions)
+-   Historical Overview of VDM-based tools from the 1990s to 2015, (Peter Gorm Larsen and John Fitzgerald, submitted to Journal of Logical and Algebraic Methods in Programming in connection with the Festscrift for José Nuno Oliveira)

 ## In press